Who plays Denis Thatcher in The Crown? Biography of Margaret Thatcher's husband

 The company grew into a 200-employee business and expanded overseas, before Thatcher sold it to lubricant brand Castrol in 1965 and received a seat on the company’s board.

-He later became a senior divisional director for Burmah Oil, after the company took over Castrol, but retired in 1975, four months after Margaret Thatcher won the Conservative Party leadership election.
+He later became a senior divisional director for Burmah Oil, after the company took over Castrol, but retired in 1975, four months after Margaret Thatcher won the Conservative Party leadership election – although Thatcher still had a “string of non-executive directorships as well as his drinking chums and his golding companions”, according to John Campbell.

 However, according to the prime minister’s biographer Robin Harris, Denis Thatcher was “not, in fact, a particularly good businessman” as he was “a poor investor”, as revealed in Not for Turning: The Life of Margaret Thatcher.